jamesapprovd/project4/README.md

 ## User Problem

 Small businesses or sole proprietors typically deal with many clients or client prospects in their businesses.
-If tracking is not done properly, it may result in a lot of time wasted finding the right client contact or project contact to deal with.
-Failure to track client relationships efficiently may lead to loss of potential business opportunities, which will impact small startups greater than larger companies.
-In addition, there are many documents required throughout a client relationship life cycle, ranging from Non-Disclosure Agreements prior to the start of the client relationship, and as a business scales, it gets increasingly difficult to manage such administrative documents and relationship at scale.
+If tracking is not done properly, it may result in time wasted finding the right client contact or project contact, or even the loss of potential business opportunities.
+In addition, there are many documents required throughout a client relationship life cycle, and as a business scales, it gets increasingly difficult to manage such administrative documents and client relationships at scale.

+---

 ## Proposed Solution

 A simple, intuitive and easy to use web application to allow resource constrained startups and sole proprietors to track clients, projects, and document stages.

+---

 ## Key features and functions